Windows 10 Migration: It’s All About the Apps

 As mentioned at the start, doing all of this on a bi-annual or annual basis might seem a challenge.
 However, doing the hard work the first time you enter the Identify and Rationalise phases and then keeping the information up to date will allow you to become more efficient with each passing cycle.

-The Dell EMC Services team can also undertake to do this lifecycle management for you.
+The Dell Services team can also undertake to do this lifecycle management for you.
 We can address both Windows 10 image changes and applications (compatibility and vulnerability) testing and remediation for you, every six months, to help you keep your environment up to date.

 To find out more about this or any of the other services discussed in this post, please feel free to contact me.